TATTOO AFTERCARE TIPS

 - Expose the tattoo to direct sunlight or tanning beds while healing.

-- Wear tight or irritating clothing.
+- Wear tight clothing that may rub or irritate.
 Go for something loose and preferably a soft cotton or similar.

 - Lastly, don't take advice from non-professionals!
-If you have a question, please contact us.
+If you have any questions, please contact us.